COMPLAINTS POLICY v3

 Maze Recruitment Group Ltd follow strict standards to ensure that all candidates that we supply to our clients are of the highest professional and personal calibre.
 We take seriously any concerns raised regarding our staff and our candidates (and the organisations that we place candidates in).

-This policy gives details of what action we will take when concerns are raised with us and should be raised alongside our Code of Conduct (Safeguarding Children Policy, Allegations Policy and Safer Recruitment Policy).
-Any item within this policy with an asterisk (*) relate to sectors where there are children or adults at risk.
+This policy gives details of what action we will take when concerns are raised with us and should be raised alongside our Code of Conduct, Safeguarding Children Policy, Allegations Policy and Safer Recruitment Policy.

 2. Scope of the policy